Officials: SUV crashes into Apple store; 1 dead, 16 injured

 “This morning was an unthinkable morning and people are trying to get through it and process what happened,” Plymouth District Attorney Timothy Cruz said at a news conference.

-“This investigation is active and ongoing,” he said adding that a dark colored SUV went through the store's plate glass window and struck multiple people.
+Cruz declined to release the name of the driver, who is male, or the victims.
+He also didn’t say whether the driver would be charged with a crime, but added that a criminal investigation was underway.

-A large hole was seen in the glass front of the store and first responders were at the scene in Hingham after the crash shortly before 11 a.m.
+“This investigation is active and ongoing,” he said, adding that the dark-colored SUV went through the store's plate glass window and struck multiple people.

 People are also reading…